 For the first time we will be able to trace and link the processes of solar wind injection in the magnetosphere with those acting on the charged particles precipitating into the cusps and eventually the aurora.

 SMILE will also carry in-situ instrumentation to monitor the solar wind and magnetosheath plasma conditions, so that the simultaneous X-ray and UV images can be compared and contrasted directly, and self-sufficiently, with the upstream and local driving conditions.

 SMILE was put forward in March 2015 in response to the European Space Agency and Chinese Academy of Sciences joint call for a small-size space mission.
 The Executive Summary of the submitted proposal can be found here.

 Out of 13 missions originally proposed, SMILE was the one chosen for an initial study phase during the summer of 2015.
 An initial study of the whole mission was carried out by ESA and CAS at their Concurrent Design Facilities during October 2015, and the conclusion was that the mission is feasible, with no show stoppers.
 In early November 2015 SMILE was formally selected by the ESA Science Programme Committee (SPC).

 We are now in Phase B of the project.
-The SMILE Mission System Requirements Review was successfully closed in early October 2018, and we are on track for Mission Adoption by the ESA SPC in March 2019.
+The SMILE Mission System Requirements Review was successfully closed in early October 2018, the SMILE Definition Study Report (the Red Book) was published in December 2018, and Mission Adoption by the ESA SPC was granted in early March 2019.
+This means that SMILE is now formally part of ESA's Cosmic Vision programme and has received the green light for implementation.
 Launch is expected to take place in 2023.